HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 6. Improved Collaboration: Facilitates communication and information sharing between departments.

-7. Cost Reduction: In the long run, it can reduce operational and IT costs.
+7. Cost Reduction: In the long run, it can reduce IT and operational costs.

 Challenges in ERP Implementation